Stock your pantry with these essential medicinal herbs for winter health, like burdock root for digestion or marshmallow root for sore throat.

 Notes on preservation: You may dig the roots and slice and dry them for later use.
 You may also choose to immediately make them into a syrup or tincture.
 To make an easy syrup, start by making an herbal tea–marshmallow tea is best made with warm but not boiling water; cover the root with warm water, then refrigerate in a lidded jar for several hours or overnight.
 Next, reduce the marshmallow tea over low heat until it’s shrunk to half its volume.
 Add a sweetener of your choice and a drop or two of alcohol for preservation, if you like.
 Store in a dark, cool place for up to two months.

 Uses: The dried root may be used to make homemade marshmallows, a favorite recipe of mine for the holidays.
-Many homemade marshmallow recipes you will find don’t include actual marshmallow root, but Wellness Mama offers one.
-You can also decoct the dried root to drink as tea or use the slices as a topical compress or poultice for skin ailments.
+Many homemade marshmallow recipes you will find don’t include actual marshmallow root.
+However, you can decoct the dried root to drink as tea or use the slices as a topical compress or poultice for skin ailments.
 The syrup is helpful for stubborn coughs and the tincture may be helpful for chronic issues of the bowel, bladder or lungs.

 6. Sunchoke (Helianthus tuberosus)